Meet 2 of QTC’s Legacy Employees

-Legacy employees have worked at QTC for more than 20 years.
-Over the decades, they helped transform QTC into the leading provider of disability and occupational health examinations in the United States.
+Legacy employees have worked at Leidos QTC Health Services for more than 20 years.
+Over the decades, they helped transform our company into the leading provider of disability and occupational health examinations in the United States.

 Get to know who they are and why they stayed below.